New Yorkers still dine out but are spending less: Zagat

 Zagat collates diners’ ratings and reviews of restaurants in a single guidebook.
 Restaurants are rated on a 30-point scale on food, decor and service.

 New York’s Japanese restaurants received the highest average food scores in the poll, with a 24.3 on a scale of 30.
-American and French eateries were virtually tied for second, though diners continue to name Italian, by far, as their favorite cuisine.
+They were followed by Spanish, Italian, American and French eateries.

 Outside of Manhattan, Brooklyn’s dining scene continued to heat up.
 Blanca, a 12-seat arrival in the gritty Bushwick neighborhood, won raves for its $180 tasting menu.

-Note: (This story clarifies ranking of ethnic restaurants in paragraph 10)